 “As SAP is a core application for our business, we developed a strategy for moving to the public cloud in anticipation of a major upgrade to SAP S/4HANA,” says Neil Stamp, cloud services manager, Croda International.
 “This modernization plan will support operations, sales and the global executive dashboards of business performance.”

 To run these mission-critical SAP applications, DXC recommended deploying DXC Platform as a Service for SAP on Microsoft Azure as the first step in a low-risk, phased approach to upgrade to SAP HANA and S/4.

-By hosting SAP as a platform as a service on Azure, DXC provides a full-stack, managed platform with improved performance, on-demand capacity and guaranteed high-availability SLAs for both business applications and infrastructure.
+By hosting SAP as a platform as a service on Azure, DXC provides a complete managed platform with improved performance, on-demand capacity and guaranteed high-availability SLAs for both business applications and infrastructure.
 In addition, non-SAP applications were migrated to Azure.
 DXC now manages the Azure subscriptions as an Azure Cloud Service Provider.

 To accelerate the migration and ensure that the Azure environment was agile, trusted and cost-effective, DXC’s Azure professionals architected the landing zone in an existing Azure tenant cloud operated by Croda International, ensuring future flexibility and easier API integration with third-party applications through Palo Alto Networks’ firewalls.
 DXC accelerated the project by taking advantage of existing Azure ExpressRoute connections and bringing in a multidisciplinary team of Azure experts across multiple regions.